RTEMS/rtems-docs/user/start/gsoc.rst

 building a SPARC based BSP.

 Please refer to the :ref:`QuickStartTools` section for instructions on building and installing the tool suite.
+Remember to use the current version associated with the RTEMS development head, see :ref:`QuickStartPreparation_Version`.

 Building the Board Support Package
 ----------------------------------